Ranveer6699/Papers/Hybrid Deep RepRL.md

   2. Makes use of a Neuro Symbolic Architecture which
      1. Deliberative High Level Planner
      2. Fast Learning Low level Deep Network

+## Doubts and Questions
+Not educated enough about DBNs and PRMs to know why they are not used for the problem Would like to know more about latent predicates